binnes/k8s-DevOps/docs/bestPractices.md

   - If you say production ready, but the code has no error handline then it is not production ready
   - Production ready code should take security requirements into account - using unencrypted communication over public internet or unsecured API endpoints is not production ready
   - Add comments if you are deliberately removing production ready requirements to facilitate presenting more understandable code focussing on the target area of the content
+  - Ensure you have some date present so a developer can quickly tell if the content is likely to be up to date or out of date.
+If git based then git provides dating evidence but many blog sites do not.
+Keep date information up to date when manually specified.
+  - Call out when you are requesting a developer to install the latest available version of something or are using a specific version.
+If you are installing latest version, provide some indication of what version you actually installed, as version mismatch can be where issues arise

 ### DevOps automation of content

 - When automating, ensure scripts reflect article instructions.
 Don't tell developer to run a command, then achieve the same result without running the same command
 - When manual steps can't be automated, ensure that any workaround produces the same results (e.g. reflashing a raspberry pi back to fresh install state.)
 - Ensure config is not embedded in scripts.
 If a developer wants to extend your content and deploy their own automation, then they should simply be able to change config and the automation should work.
+- Enable developers to quickly find out all version information used in latest successful test.
+- Have a consistent CI/CD build environment, remove any potential differences such as host OS differences.
+It is usually possible to specify the environment, such as a Docker container, where all build and deploy activity takes place.

 ## Review content